sezanzeb/input-remapper/README.md

 ##### Gamepads

 Tested with the XBOX 360 Gamepad.
+- Joystick movements will be translated to mouse movements
+- The second joystick acts as a mouse wheel
-Joystick movements will be translated to mouse movements.
-Buttons can be mapped to keycodes or macros.
-D-Pad only works as two buttons - horizontal and vertical.
+- Buttons can be mapped to keycodes or macros
+- D-Pad only works as two buttons - horizontal and vertical

 ## Installation